-15.10 PRIVATELY-OWNED BUSES USED FOR STUDENT TRANSPORTATION
+15.10 BUSES CONTRACTED FOR STUDENT TRANSPORTATION

-An annual tax of \$25 applies to each privately-owned school bus used exclusively for student transportation under contract with a school district or used for nonprofit educational institutions.
+An annual tax of \$25 applies to each school bus used exclusively for student transportation under contract with a school district or used for nonprofit educational institutions.
 The \$25 tax is lower than the regular tax on buses which is based on weight.

-School buses owned by the educational institutions are exempt from the registration tax (Item 15.02).
+School buses owned by the educational institutions are exempt from the registration tax and are estimated separately in Item 15.02.

-Approximately 5,900 school buses qualify under this provision.
+Approximately 6,500 school buses qualified for this provision in 2006.